 The Company has determined the functional currency for substantially all operations outside the United States is the local currency.
 Financial statements for these operations are translated into United States dollars at year-end rates as to assets and liabilities and average exchange rates during the year as to revenue and expenses.
 The resulting translation adjustments are recorded in stockholders' equity as an element of accumulated other comprehensive income (loss).
-Foreign currency transaction gains and losses are included in other income (expense) in the consolidated statements of operations.
+Foreign currency transaction gains and losses are included in other income (expense) in the Consolidated Statements of Operations.

-For the year ended December 31, 2012 the Company realized \$0.9 million of foreign exchange losses.
-For the year ended December 31, 2011 the Company realized \$1.2 million of foreign exchange gains.
-For the year ended December 31, 2010 the Company incurred \$1.9 million of foreign exchange losses.
+For the year ended December 31, 2015 the Company had no material foreign exchange gains or losses.
+For the year ended December 31, 2014 the Company realized \$1.8 million of foreign exchange gains.
+For the year ended December 31, 2013 the Company realized \$0.3 million of foreign exchange loss.